Alex Maiolo

 Alex Maiolo is an American musician, writer, and health care reform advocate who lives in the Chapel Hill / Carrboro area of Orange County, North Carolina.

 Journalism and writing

-Alex writes about music and recording as a senior contributor to Tape Op magazine and, since 2012, has contributed to Premier Guitar magazine.
-In 2015 he became a regular contributor to Reverb.com's interviews and tutorial pages.
-He is considered an authority on effect pedals, and has contributed to the 2019 book Pedal Crush by Danish author Kim Bjørn.
-Additionally, he contributed two chapters to the 2020 book Patch & Tweak With Moog, by the same author.
-He writes about music and culture, focusing on Scandinavia, for Fashion Music Style, aka FMS-Mag, and has done press for Danish artists, including Kasper Bjørke, Chorus Grant, TOM and his Computer, and Trentemøller.
-He is also a regular contributor to the music and culture outlet Louder Than War.
+Maiolo writes about music and recording as a senior contributor to Tape Op magazine, and has contributed to Premier Guitar magazine.
+In 2015 he became a regular writer for Reverb.com's interviews and tutorial pages.
+He currently contributes to the UK-based music and culture outlets Louder Than War and The Quietus.
+Alex is considered an authority on effect pedals, and has contributed to the 2019 book Pedal Crush by Danish author Kim Bjørn.
+Additionally, he authored two chapters to the 2020 book Patch & Tweak With Moog, by the same author.
+He writes about music and culture, focusing on Scandinavia, for Fashion Music Style, aka FMS-Mag, and has done press for Danish artists, including Kasper Bjørke, Chorus Grant, TOM and his Computer, GLAS, and Trentemøller.